ESPN (Netherlands): History

 It launched as Eredivisie Live at the start of the 2008–09 season on 29 August 2008.
 Highlights of the Eredivisie can be seen on the national public broadcaster NOS.

 The pundit team includes Jan van Halst, Mario Been and Pierre van Hooijdonk.
 Gary Lineker provides a weekly analysis of the matches, which can be seen on the website of Eredivisie Live.
 The website also offers pay-per-view matches.

 Between the 2009–10 and 2012–13 seasons, Eredivisie Live broadcast the UEFA Europa League live on Thursdays.
 From 2013–14 the coverage switched to sister service Fox Sports International for matches of non-Dutch clubs.

 In August 2013, the Eredivisie Media & Marketing CV would establish another two channels which included Fox Sports International while Eredivisie Live was rebranded into Fox Sports Eredivisie on 1 August 2013.

 On 20 March 2019 The Walt Disney Company acquired 21st Century Fox, including Fox Networks Group Benelux and Fox's 51% stake on the channel.
 Since July 2019, Fox Sports 1 is part of the KPN provider basic package.
 On 1 October 2020, it was announced that the networks would rebrand as ESPN on 31 December 2020, due to the acquisition of 21st Century Fox by Disney.

 The number of linear television channels was reduced to 4 on 2 August 2021.
 ESPN Ultra HD launched on 2 August 2021, During the Johan Cruijff Schaal.
 This also was Evert ten Napel's last match as ESPN commentator.

+On the 6th of February 2024 it was announced that for the first time by immediate effect all Keuken Kampioen Divisie and Vrouwen Eredivisie matches will be able to be watched live for ESPN Subscribers, With 2 Keuken Kampioen Divisie matches on Friday on linear TV and the rest only to be able to be watched online by ESPN Extra (which you can access only with ESPN Watch).